 A few years ago, I was travelling through Portugal and spent a few nights in Lagos and during my stay, I met a guy.
 An ex-firefighter from Australia.
 His mission?
 To visit every country in the world and every state in the USA.

-I reached out to James for an update on his travels over the past few years, and this is his story.
+I reached out to Jamie for an update on his travels over the past few years, and this is his story.

 Meet the Guy Trying to Visit Every Country in the World

 For those who are not familiar with your story, tell us about yourself.
 How did you find yourself on this incredible adventure?